mmansion/kitt/README.md

 ---

-Cyto is DNA for building a range of creative coding projects including digital media, sound art, robotics, interactive environments and networked-based performance.
-The project is a chimera of popular libraries and original code born from the author's own personal interest for creating new media art.
+Cyto is DNA for building a range of creative coding projects, including digital media, sound art, robotics, interactive environments and networked-based performances.
+The project is a chimera of popular libraries and original code born of the author's own personal interest for creating new media art.
 Influences range from a host of incredible tools and artworks from around the globe.
 An an ongoing list of inspirations and credits can be [found here](CREDITS.md).*

 ---